 I just read wedding photo tips for amateurs.
-I have been asked by a friend if I can be her photographer next month.
+I've been asked by a friend if I can be her photographer next month.
 I have a Kodak Easyshare DX6490, 4.0 Mega pixels with 10 X Optical zoom.
 Do you have any other helpful hints?

 If you are being paid for it I would be a little concerned if that camera is your only piece of kit.
-At the end of the day it is the photographer and his/her skills that make a good photo but you might be a little restricted as to what you can get from that camera.
+At the end of the day it is the photographer and his/her skills that make a good photo.
+However, you might be a little restricted as to what you can get from that camera.

 If you are not being paid and are shooting the wedding as a favour, it might not be so bad.

-In either case, I would explain to your friend that you are not a professional and that the images may not be up to the same standard that a professional photographer may get (ARE you a professional?).
+In either case, I would explain to your friend that you are not a professional.
+Let them know that the images may not be up to the same standard that a professional photographer may get (ARE you a professional?).